pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

 The command creates a file called ``chr8.pan.og``, which contains the input graph in ``odgi`` format.

+The **depth** is a good metric to identify problematic regions in a pangenome graph.
+Here we define as **node depth** the number of times in which the node is crossed by all the paths present in the graph.

 Low depth regions in the pangenome graph can be artifacts.
 To identify them, execute:

 .. code-block:: bash

     odgi depth -i chr8.pan.og -w 100:0:1 > chr8.pan.low_depth.bed

-The ``chr8.pan.low_depth.bed`` file reports the regions where the node depth is between 0 and 1.
+The ``chr8.pan.low_depth.bed`` file reports the regions where the node depth is between 0X and 1X.
 Regions closer to 100 bp have been merged into a single region.
 The file is in ``BED`` format.

 High depth regions in the pangenome graph can indicate complex regions.
 To identify them, execute: